lcai18/ChatbotJH/README.md

 JHU Chatbot is a GPT-3.5 based chatbot fined-tuned on more than 3 billion scraped texts (700K+ QA pairs) from 6 subdomains of the Johns Hopkins University website.
 The chatbot is able to answer questions about the university, its programs, and its policies.

 Version: 0.1.0 (Beta).
-Created by Benjamin Chang and Larry Cai.
+Created by Lawrence Cai and Benjamin Chang.

 ## Sample Questions